Arrangements of hypersurfaces and Bestvina-Brady groups: Hypersurface arrangements and their complements

 A finite set $\A$ of such hypertori in $\T^{r+1}$ is called a toric arrangement.
 Much of the combinatorial and topological theory of such arrangements parallels that of hyperplane arrangements, see~\cite{dcp:11}.
 The de Rham cohomology ring of the complement was determined in~\cite{dcp:05}.
-Moreover, under certain conditions the de Rham algebra is formal and generated by logarithmic $1$-forms.